 We have plenty of opportunities to feast throughout the holidays, starting with All Saint's Day on November 1st and stretching until the Epiphany on January 6th.
 In between, there are various Saint's Days, Constitution Day, Christmas, and New Year's!

-These Spanish Christmas recipes that have been passed down through the generations are really the main event.
+These traditional Spanish Christmas recipes that have been passed down through the generations are really the main event.

-They are perfect for a huge dinner on Christmas Eve and throughout the holiday weeks, until your final slice of roscón de Reyes cake is finished on Three Kings' Day on January 6th.
+They are perfect for a huge dinner on Christmas Eve and throughout the holiday weeks until your final slice of roscón de Reyes cake is finished on Three Kings' Day on January 6th.

 Learn more: Spanish Christmas traditions explained